 About Trevor Corson

-In pursuit of writing projects Trevor Corson has wandered restaurant kitchens, worked as a commercial fisherman, resided among Buddhist priests in Japan, begged his way aboard scientific research ships, and observed protest movements in China.
-He has written about topics as diverse as underwater crustacean romance, the racial history of aerial bombing, the molecular structure of rice, the role of religion in organ transplants, the plight of the endangered bluefin tuna, and economic and political transformation in East Asia for publications including the Atlantic, the New York Times, the Wall Street Journal, the Los Angeles Times, the Boston Globe, and the Nation.
+Trevor Corson wrote his first book at the age of nine; it was bound with cardboard and yarn and told the story of a robotic belly-button cleaner gone berserk.
+In pursuit of writing projects since then Trevor has wandered restaurant kitchens, worked as a commercial fisherman, lived among Buddhist priests in Japan, begged his way aboard scientific research ships, and witnessed political protest movements in China.
+He has written about topics as diverse as underwater crustacean romance, the racial history of aerial bombing, the molecular structure of rice, the role of spirituality in organ transplants, the plight of the endangered bluefin tuna, and economic and political transformation in East Asia for publications including the Atlantic, the New York Times, the Wall Street Journal, the Los Angeles Times, the Boston Globe, and the Nation.

 Trevor’s second book, The Story of Sushi: An Unlikely Saga of Raw Fish and Rice, was selected as an Editors’ Choice by the New York Times Book Review; it was also named a Best Food Book of the Year by Zagat and the Best American Food Literature Book of the Year by the Gourmand Awards.
 To research the book Trevor followed a group of apprentice American sushi chefs through their training, consulted previously untranslated Japanese sources, and spent a bit too much time investigating the fornication habits of seaweed and the weird biology of gender-bending fish and shrimp.

-Trevor began his career in writing as an editorial assistant at the Atlantic, and went on to serve for three years as the managing editor of the literary magazine Transition, published by Henry Louis Gates, Jr. and K. Anthony Appiah at the W.E.B.
-Du Bois Institute in the Department of African and African American Studies at Harvard University.
+Trevor began his career in writing as an editorial assistant at the Atlantic, and went on to serve for three years as the managing editor of the literary magazine Transition, published by Henry Louis Gates, Jr. and K. Anthony Appiah at the Du Bois Institute at Harvard University.
 During Trevor’s tenure at Transition the magazine won three consecutive Alternative Press Awards for International Reporting and was nominated for a National Magazine Award in General Excellence.
 An essay Trevor wrote for Transition on the science and spirituality of brain death, titled “The Telltale Heart,” was named a Notable Essay of the Year by Best American Essays.

 Trevor is an adjunct professor in the creative writing graduate program at Columbia University in New York City, where he advises nonfiction thesis projects, and has taught narrative science writing in the graduate program in science journalism at Boston University.
-Trevor has also been a teaching fellow in the writing program at Columbia, where his responsibilities included teaching four semesters of a core-curriculum undergraduate writing seminar, serving on a curriculum development team, and helping to train incoming instructors in writing pedagogy.
+Trevor has also served as a teaching fellow in the undergraduate writing program in Columbia University’s core curriculum.
 In addition he has been a Visiting Writer in the MFA program at the University of Memphis, an adjunct professor at The New School, and a faculty member at Brooklyn Friends School, and has taught writing workshops at the Key West Literary Seminar and the Nieman Conference on Narrative Journalism at Harvard University.
-Trevor is a member of the science-writing group NeuWrite, and a member of the Science and Social Difference Working Group at Columbia University.

-Trevor’s work has been featured on CBS Sunday Morning, ABC World News with Charles Gibson, NPR’s All Things Considered and Talk of the Nation, The Diane Rehm Show, WNYC’s RadioLab, and Food Network’s Iron Chef America, as well as on numerous other television and radio programs and in the press.
-He is a co-author of the Blue Ocean Institute’s Guide to Ocean-Friendly Sushi, and his educational video Sushi: You’re Doing It All Wrong, produced by CBS, was a finalist for a National Magazine Award in Digital Media.
+Trevor and his work have been featured on CBS Sunday Morning, ABC World News with Charles Gibson, NPR’s All Things Considered and Talk of the Nation, The Diane Rehm Show, WNYC’s RadioLab, BBC’s Natural Histories, and Food Network’s Iron Chef America, as well as on numerous other television and radio programs and in the press.
+He is a co-author of the Blue Ocean Institute’s Guide to Ocean-Friendly Sushi, and his educational video Sushi: You’re Doing It All Wrong, produced by CBS, was a finalist for a Digital Ellie award from the American Society of Magazine Editors.

 Trevor holds an MFA in nonfiction writing from Columbia University and a BA from Princeton University.
 He has been a recipient of a Knight Fellowship at MIT in the Investigative Science Journalism Boot Camp, a Japanese Ministry of Education Fellowship, and a John Fisher Zeidman Memorial Chinese Studies Fellowship.
 He is married to the Finnish journalist Anu Partanen.